NFDI4ING/plot-serializer/doc/Getting Started.rst

 Adding custom metadata
 ----------------------------------------
-In case of data that can not be plotted or can not be serialized, PlotSerializer provides the option of adding it to the JSON file regardless.
+In case of data that can not be plotted or serialized, PlotSerializer provides the option of adding it to the JSON file regardless.
-There are five points inside the JSON's hierachy that metadata can be added:
+There are five places inside the JSON's hierachy that metadata can be added:
 To the entire figure of plots, individual plots, their axis if existent, their traces, and the traces datapoints/slices/boxes.
-For an Overview on the Hierachy check here (Hyperlink).
+For an Introduction on the Hierachy see Overview.
 Metadata is always added via a dict parameter.
 A full example:

 .. code-block:: python

     from plot_serializer.matplotlib.serializer import MatplotlibSerializer
     import logging

-    # set logging to info to get feedback how many traces/datapoints get selected when searching via relative distance
+    # set logging to info to get feedback how many traces/datapoints get selected
     logging.basicConfig(level=logging.INFO)
     serializer = MatplotlibSerializer()
     _, ax = serializer.subplots()